-Santa Rosa: A Polish Odyssey in the Rhythm of Mariachi
+'Santa Rosa: An Odyssey in the Rhythm of Mariachi'

-As Sławomir Gruenberg, the director and author of the film’s script explained:
+As Sławomir Gruenberg, the director and author of the film’s script, explained:

 Most of the people that made this journey from Siberia to Mexico live in Chicago.
 Teresa Sokołowska was one of the people from a group of 1,434 Polish refugees who came to the Santa Rosa colony from the USSR upon the invitation of Mexico’s president, Mr. Manuel Avila Camacho.
-This Polish woman, who found herself in Santa Rosa at the age of 9, underscored that Mexico was a second motherland to her.
+This Polish woman, who found herself in Santa Rosa at the age of nine, underscored that Mexico was a second motherland to her.

 Sokołowska, who presently resides in the outskirts of Chicago, in the town of Niles, said:

 Nobody spoke or wrote about our fate.
 After the end of the Second World War, we were a group lost in history.
 We were the second lot to be transported over there.
 It was a little Poland on foreign land.
 We felt happy and free.

 The co-author of the script and the producer of the film, Piotr Piwowarczyk, pointed to the fact that 70 years have passed since the first transport of Poles to the city of León, about 300 kilometres north of Mexico City, the capital.
 From there, the refugees, many of whom were orphaned children, went to Santa Rosa, which became their home for the following three years.
 The camp was formally closed in 1943, and most of the refugees travelled to the US.

 Frida Kahlo’s Polish Connections

 This film is our personal tribute and a celebration of the 70th anniversary and reminder of a very beautiful and entirely forgotten episode of Polish-Mexican relations.

 The preparations and gathering of various documentary materials for the film began in 2011, and a year later its production kicked off in Poland, travelling onto Chicago and finally to Mexico: